sleak-lbl/weekly-emails/items/nopodcast.md

 ### No New "NERSC User News" Podcast this Week

-There will be no new episode of the "NERSC User News" podcast this week due to the new fortnightly production schedule.
+There will be no new episode of the "NERSC User News" podcast this week due to the holiday.
 We encourage you to instead enjoy some of our most recent episodes and greatest hits:

 - [RAPIDS](https://anchor.fm/nersc-news/episodes/The-RAPIDS-Library-Nick-Becker-Interview-eb0h5a)